 What’s important to know is that no matter the breed, there will be good seeds and bad.
 Keep in mind that has nothing to do with the breed itself and probably more to do with previous trauma or a lack of good training.
 That’s why DiNardo generally recommends that families with babies get puppies, rather than adult dogs.
 If you don’t want to raise a pup and a baby at the same time, that’s understandable, but there’s no way around the work of bringing a dog into a family.

 “You have to do your due diligence,” DiNardo says.
 “You have to be able to really understand dog body language and breeds of dogs well if you’re going to bring an older dog into your family, especially with children.”

-She still thinks it’s easier to go young when adopting a pet, no matter if it’s a purebred or a mutt — the initial hassle turns into long-term rewards rather than long-term detente.
+DiNardo still thinks it’s easier to skew young when adopting a pet, no matter if it’s a purebred or a mutt — the initial hassle turns into long-term rewards rather than long-term detente.

 “You have the capacity to help mold that temperament and introduce it to all the things that you want the dog to be comfortable around and bring the dog up with the children.
 That’s not to say, of course, you can’t get a great dog from a rescue, but you must be very vigilant in determining the temperament of that dog before you let it with your children.”

 No matter the breed, your kid needs to learn certain rules about your dog.
-You should never let your kid take your dog’s toy away when they are playing with it, mess with the dog’s food bowl, especially when they’re eating out of it, and never let your kid sit on the dog, tug on the dog, or anything aggressive like that, which seems fairly self-explanatory.
+You should never let your kid take your dog’s toy away when they are playing with it, mess with the dog’s food bowl, especially when they’re eating out of it, and never let your kid sit on the dog, tug on the dog, or any other aggressive behavior, which seems fairly self-explanatory.

 If you want to know more about specific breeds, visit the American Kennel Club.
 And as always, be sure to consider adopting, and not shopping.
 If you do decide to shop, only go through responsible breeders.